hankbao/libreboot/docs/hardware/x60_security.md

 Reason: combined with the microphone issue, this could be used to leak data.\
 If your computer gets[\[1\]](#ref1) compromised, it can be used to transmit data to nearby compromised devices.
-It\'s unknown if it can be turned into a microphone[\[2\]](#ref2).\
+It's unknown if it can be turned into a microphone[\[2\]](#ref2).\
 Replacement: headphones/speakers (line-out) or external DAC (USB).